ClassicPress/ClassicPress/.github/CONTRIBUTING.md

 If you're not familiar with automated tests, the concept is basically **code that runs other code** and verifies its behavior.

 Documentation for running and updating our existing tests, as well as the code for the tests themselves, can be found in the [`tests/phpunit`](../tests/phpunit) subdirectory of this repository.

+[`Composer`](https://getcomposer.org/) can be used locally to run unit tests,
+- `composer run phpcs` to check coding standards on source files
+- `composer run phpcs-tests` to check coding standards on test files
+- `composer run phpunit` to run unit tests

+QUnit is used for testing JavaScript and these tests can be run in a browser at the local path `tests/qunit/index.html` or from the command line with `grunt qunit:local`.

 ## Backporting changes from WordPress